mwat56/kaliber/README.md

 All of this directories and files are part of the `Kaliber` package.
 You can use them as is or customise them as you see fit to suit your needs.
-However, please note: _I will not support any customisations_, you're on your own with that.
+However, please note: _I will not support any customisations_, you're on your own with that – and you should know what you're doing.

 ## Caveats

 There are some `Calibre` features which are not available (yet) with `Kaliber` and not currently supported:

 * _custom columns_ defined by the respective `Calibre` user;
-* _different/multiple libraries_ of the user to switch between;
+* _different/multiple libraries_ for the user to switch between;
 * _book uploads_ are not planned to be included.

 Once I figure out how they are realised by `Calibre` I expect they find their way into `Kaliber` as well (provided I find actually time to do it).